skttl/umbraco-fulltextsearch8/docs/developers-guide-v4.md

 `RemoveAllowedContentTypes(string[] aliases)` or `RemoveAllowedContentType(string alias)`
 Removes Content Type aliases from the list of allowed Content Types.

+`SetContentOnly(bool contentOnly)`
+By default, Full Text Search will only search for content (`__IndexType:content`).
+You can disable this behavior with this method.

+`SetPublishedOnly(bool publishedOnly)`
+By default, Full Text Search will only search for published content (`__Published:y`).
+You can disable this behavior with this method.

+`SetRequireTemplate(bool requireTemplate)`
+By default, Full Text Search will only search for content with a template (`NOT templateId:0`).
+You can disable this behavior with this method.

+`SearchEverything()`
+A combination of the above methods.
+This will disable searching for published content with a template only.
+This is useful if you want to use Full Text Search to search for other things like media or custom indexes.

+`SetCustomQuery(string customQuery)`
+This adds a custom query as a requirement for a search.
+Ie. if you need to filter out certain results based on other fields, like `myCustomField:"needs this content"` etc. The custom query is added to the end of the complete query, with an AND clause before.

 `SetIndex(string index)`
 Set which index to search.
 By default, Full Text Search will search in the built in External Index, but if you have content in another index you want to search - you can configure this here.
 Note, this only controls which index you are searching.
 Indexing is still only happening in the external index.